publishpress/publishpress.github.io/docs/about/approach.md

 # How we work

 PublishPress is a Github-first company.
-As much as possible our code and discussions, and roadmaps are public on our Github repositories.
-We do ffor several reasons:
+As much as possible, our code, discussions, and roadmaps are public on our Github repositories.
+We do this for several reasons:

-- It is good to share our work publicly.
+- We're an open source company.
+It is essential to share our work publicly.
 - It produces a written record of how we are thinking about solutions.
 - It enables collaboration between our team members, and allows outside contributors to collaborate with us.